gorilla15a/Autojudge-Problem-Difficulty-Predictor/README.md

 AutoJudge is a machine learning–based system that predicts the **difficulty of programming problems** using only their textual descriptions.
 It outputs both a **difficulty class (Easy / Medium / Hard)** and a **continuous difficulty score**, emulating how online judges assess problem complexity.

-This project was developed as part of the **ACM IIT Roorkee Open Projects** initiative.

 ---